St. Peters Detention Basin Retrofits, Stream Stabilization, and Restoration

 - St. Peters, Missouri

-Deliverables included a pre-design study with the development of alternate solutions.
-The selection of the preferred alternative was based on a constructability review, benefit/cost, and private property owner buy-in.
+Deliverables for each project included a pre-design study with the development of alternate solutions.
+The preferred alternative was selected based on a constructability review, benefit/cost, and private property owner buy-in.
 Plans, specifications, and estimates (PS&Es) suitable for bidding and construction were prepared by HR Green.
-HR Green provided limited construction phase services that included consultation, advice, and occasional construction observation.
+Additionally, HR Green provided limited construction phase services that included consultation, advice, and occasional construction observation.